awesomephant/blog/posts/2025-08-01-how-everything-became-a-slot-machine.md

 Dating apps (I’m told) have similar dynamics, encouraging users to swipe again and again for small, intermittent rewards (mediated by another company-controlled algorithm) and slowly extracting value over time via subscriptions and one-off payments.
 The average “payer”[^4] on Hinge spent around $30 per month in 2024, up 13% from 2023.[^5]

-And it's not just consumer products: Gig economy companies use their information advantage and the same [psychological tricks](https://www.nytimes.com/interactive/2017/04/02/technology/uber-drivers-psychological-tricks.html) — _your next delivery trip could be a winner!_ — to “prod [workers] into working longer and harder” until they’re used up.
+And it's not just consumer products: Gig economy companies use their information advantage and the same [psychological tricks](https://www.nytimes.com/interactive/2017/04/02/technology/uber-drivers-psychological-tricks.html) — _your next delivery trip could be a winner!_ — to “prod [workers] into working longer and harder”[^6] until they’re used up.

 Finally, gambling proper is also having a [well-documented renaissance](https://www.nytimes.com/2025/02/08/opinion/sports-betting-addiction.html), fuelled in large part by the legalisation of sports betting.
 One in five Americans has an [account with an online bookmaker](https://www.sbu.edu/news/news-items/2024/02/05/st.-bonaventure-siena-research-survey-reveals-almost-1-in-5-americans-have-an-online-sports-betting-account), including nearly 40% of working-age men.
 By Silver’s estimate, Americans wagered [nearly four percent](https://www.nytimes.com/2024/08/21/opinion/online-betting-gambling.html) of U.S. gross domestic product via smartphone apps, casinos, lotteries and other forms of legalised gambling in 2022 alone.

 ---

 In 2012, Dow Schüll described casino gamblers as “[resembling] the docile bodies of factory workers, soldiers, prisoners, or students”.
-However, unlike the 20th-century images of those figures, they “are not the self-conscious, self-censoring, vigilant subjects of disciplinary spaces; instead, they are uninhibited, self-abandoning, and immersed in tiny, private playing worlds”.[^6]
+However, unlike the 20th-century images of those figures, they “are not the self-conscious, self-censoring, vigilant subjects of disciplinary spaces; instead, they are uninhibited, self-abandoning, and immersed in tiny, private playing worlds”.[^7]

 A little over a decade later, it seems like that description could apply to just about anybody.
 The slot-machinification of so many daily affordances and the rapid spread of online gambling mark to me the outlines of a genuine social current whose description (more than its valorisation in later chapters) is On the Edge’s most valuable contribution.